shsingh844/windborne-dashboard/README.md

    - Ensure Leaflet.js is loading correctly
    - Check if your browser blocks third-party map tiles

+3. **Enhanced Insights Page Loading Slowly**:
+   - Use the "Apply" button to validate your API key instead of relying on automatic validation
+   - Check browser console for timeout errors
+   - Ensure your Anthropic API key starts with 'sk-ant-'

 3. **Weather Overlay Not Working**:
    - Verify your OpenWeather API key is correct
    - Check browser console for API-related errors
+   - Ensure your internet connection is stable

 ### Support